 With an array of Stupas (the Buddhist domes), monasteries and an Ashokan pillar, Sanchi seems like a pilgrimage town taken straight out of some religious book, proliferating philosophies and spiritual practices.
 For the art historians, the Stupas are a manifestation of the development of the Buddhist architecture and sculpture beginning from the 3rd century B.C. to the 12th century A.D.
 This site was uncovered in the year 1818 by General Taylor and thus an archaeological museum was established in 1919 by Sir John Marshall here to make the tourists understand about its art, architecture and spiritual relevance.
 Ever since then, this architectural wonder has been the subject of enquiry by Indians as well as foreigners who visit it to understand its great presence.
 The Mahastupa here has given the status of 'World Heritage Site' by UNESCO entailed by its world recognition and international tourism.
 One of the pivotal jewels of Madhya Pradesh’s tourism, Sanchi will leave you awe struck with its glory and annals in past and many Buddha stories.
 Considered to be the oldest stone structure of India, Sanchi Stupa embeds Buddha’s journey towards enlightenment and ultimate “Nirvana” (eternal bliss) from the cycle of life and death.

-Explore the best journey planner for your visit to Sanchi and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Sanchi and create a flawless plan in few simple steps!